-A run down on a practice session for toddlers and what to focus on.
+A run down on some soccer practice session for toddlers and what to focus on.
 What's key is soccer starts at home, in the house just playing around with the soccer ball.

 The main goal is to have fun and get the kids more comfortable with the soccer ball at their feet.
-Don’t force anything on kids though.
+Don’t force anything on kids.
 Kids don’t have to head the ball at 3 to 6 years old.
 That can come much later, say 15 or 16 years old.

 Again, for young, potential soccer stars, you just want to get them accustomed to the ball, play like games like Duck Duck Goose, but with a soccer ball, so they have to dribble around the circle of kids sitting down.
 Play games like soccer marbles, where kids try to hit their partners’ ball.
 Or even just try getting kids to kick the ball through a partner’s legs from about five yards away.
 Relay races are always good too, where you have two different teams and the kids dribble from one line to the other or through a set of cones.
 Here's a few games you can try: